cafekora/cafekora.github.io/pages/music/videos5.md

 ---
 layout: video
 show_meta: false
-title: "Toumani Diabate Mande Variations"
+title: "Toumani and Sidiki"
-permalink: "/music/videos2/"
+permalink: "/music/videos5/"

-#iframe: "<iframe width='970' height='546' src='//www.youtube.com/embed/9zfAYKyDhAA' frameborder='0' allowfullscreen></iframe>"
+iframe: "<iframe width='970' height='546' src='//www.youtube.com/embed/qPsvNN2iIrQ' frameborder='0' allowfullscreen></iframe>"
 #
 # These video settings are totally optional.
 It's only purpose
 # is SEO, so that videos show up in Google hopefully with a